jurepetrovic/widgets/leaderboard_v3/README.md

 * If the resource path is used as "translation_:language.json" the widget script will try to replace ":language" with the current language  setting and load the translation dynamically from an external source, example: https://s3-eu-west-1.amazonaws.com/demo.competitionlabs.com/_widgets/leaderboard_v3/i18n/translation_:language.json

+* If translations are not required it is possible to disable them by changing "loadTranslations" setting to "false"
 ```